smcclab/smc-course/01-policies.md

-As a basic measure, we expect everyone to have at least two references in each assessment showing that you are aware of how to work independentently in a studio environment and acknowledge sources.
+As a basic measure, we expect everyone to have at least two references in each assessment showing that you are aware of how to work independently in a studio environment and acknowledge sources.

 If you act against the principles of academic integrity in this course, it's very likely you'll get caught.
 At a minimum, this could delay your completion